jhedstrom/drupalextension/src/Drupal/DrupalExtension/Parser/README.md

-# Entity-field parsers
+# Entity-field parser

-This namespace contains the parsers used by `RawDrupalContext::parseEntityFields()` to convert raw stub field values into Drupal-ready structured arrays.
+This namespace contains the parser used by `RawDrupalContext::parseEntityFields()` to convert raw stub field values into Drupal-ready structured arrays.

-Two implementations live here:

-- `EntityFieldParser` - the current parser.
-Default at runtime.
-- `LegacyEntityFieldParser` - the previous parser, kept available behind the `field_parser: legacy` extension parameter for migration.
-Frozen and scheduled for removal in 6.1.

-Both implement `EntityFieldParserInterface` and own everything between the raw stub map and the final stub map: textual parsing, `field:column` / `:column` multicolumn-header merging, configurable / base / ignored field validation, and the unknown-field guard.
-The context layer just chooses an instance and delegates.
+`EntityFieldParser` implements `EntityFieldParserInterface` and owns everything between the raw stub map and the final stub map: textual parsing, `field:column` / `:column` multicolumn-header merging, configurable / base / ignored field validation, and the unknown-field guard.
+The context layer delegates to it.

-## Modern syntax
+## Syntax

 A single uniform escape mechanism (double quotes) for compound values.
 Cells fall into two modes detected by the value form, not by the spacing of separators: